zgsrc/ibjs/README.md

 Use the SDK's [symbol](./docs/symbols.md) syntax to create [security](./examples/security.js) objects from which you can access market data and initiate [orders](./docs/orders.md).

 Manage [system](./examples/system.js) events like changes in market data farm connectivity, IB bulletins, and FYI's.
+If you connect to the graphical TWS software, you can interest with display groups.

 ## Advanced